yunkiyau/stationary-human-presence-detection/README.md

 # Stationary Human Presence Detection using 24 GHz FMCW Radar

-## 📘 Project Overview

-This repository contains the full Python software stack developed for my undergraduate research project on stationary human presence detection using a commercial 24 GHz frequency-modulated continuous-wave (FMCW) radar.
+This repository contains the full Python software stack that I developed for my Dalyell research project on stationary human presence detection using a commercial 24 GHz frequency-modulated continuous-wave (FMCW) radar.
 The central goal of this project was to evaluate two distinct detection paradigms:

 1. **Classical threshold-based signal processing**